 ADA Australia acknowledges the history, struggles and achievements of Aboriginal and Torres Strait Islander people in Australia and is committed to Reconciliation.
 ADA Australia has an active Reconciliation Action Plan.

 ADA Australia has dedicated Aboriginal and Torres Strait Islander advocates to support our clients, and all ADA Australia staff are trained in cultural awareness and sensitivity.
 We supply a wide range of Aboriginal and Torres Strait Islander specific resources, which are available to view or download from our Resources section.

-Our experience in engaging with and responding to the cultural needs of Aboriginal and Torres Strait Islander communities was recognized in ADA Australia being chosen to host the Aboriginal and Torres Strait Islander Disability Network of Queensland (ATSIDNQ)
+Our experience in engaging with and responding to the cultural needs of Aboriginal and Torres Strait Islander communities was recognised in ADA Australia being chosen to host the Aboriginal and Torres Strait Islander Disability Network of Queensland (ATSIDNQ)

 Culturally and Linguistically Diverse (CALD) clients

 ADA Australia acknowledges the experiences, struggles and achievements of Lesbian, Gay, Bisexual, Transgender and Intersex people in Australia.
-We actively engage with the LGBTI communities, and continue to improve our services to ensure they are safe, accessible and appropriate.
+We actively engage with LGBTI communities and continue to improve our services to ensure they are safe, accessible and appropriate.
 As an organisation we work towards building sustainable LGBTI representation within our staff.